pals-ttic/sjc/README.md

 Many thanks to [dvschultz](https://github.com/dvschultz) for the colab.

 ## Updates
 - We have added subpixel rendering script for final high quality vis.
+The jittery videos you might have seen should be significantly better now.
 Please run `python /path/to/sjc/highres_final_vis.py` in the exp folder after the training is complete.
 There are a few toggles in the script you can play with, but the default is ok.
 It takes about 5 minutes / 11GB on an A5000, and the extra time is mainly due to SD Decoder.
+- If you are running SJC with a DreamBooth fine-tuned model: the model's output distribution is already significantly narrowed.
+It might help to use a lower guidance scale `--sd.scale 50.0` for example.
+Intense mode-seeking is one cause for multi-face problem.
+We have internally tried DreamBooth with view-dependent prompt fine-tuning.
+But by and large DreamBooth integration is not ready.

 ## TODOs
 - [ ] make seeds configurable.
 So far all seeds are hardcoded to 0.